levibibo/BeerRecommendation/README.md

 #Beer Recommendation
 ===========================

-_Get recommendations for new beer to try, December 16, 2016_
+Oregon Beer Central.
+Get recommendations for new beer to try, December 16, 2016

-_By Levi Bibo, Steve Burton, and Erik Killops_
+By Levi Bibo, Steve Burton, Anthony Bottemiller, and Erik Killops

 ##Description

-_Enter one or more beers you enjoy and get a list of similar beers to try._
+This project is a database of Oregon beers that allows users to browse beers and breweries, create an account, and add and rate beers.

+The app includes features to discover new beers.
+Click the Beer Recommendations link and enter your favorite beer to find similar brews.

 ##Specifications